 #6 Success Factor: Invest in Trusting, Caring Relationships

 Because the biggest thing, out of all of this, of all the projects, is really about building these trusting relationships.
-Where people can then go to each other and support each other.
+Where people can then go to each other and each other.
 And care about each other.
-That’s at the heart of it, to create a more fairer society and a place where people feel part of something bigger and supported in a lot of different ways.
+That’s at the heart of it, to create a more society and a place where people feel part of something bigger and supported in a lot of different ways.
 So, those are the ones that really work.

 #7 Success Factor: Be Resilient